FoxDenStudio/FoxGuard-Sponge/README.md

 ## Building from source
 ### Downloading
-If you have git installed:
+Make sure you have git installed and then run:

 `git clone --recursive https://github.com/gravityfox/FoxGuard.git`

-If you don't have git:

-Download the latest source as a zip from the GitHub page.

 ### Building
 Open a command line inside the directory.
 Make sure that the directory has been uncompressed/unzipped if you downloaded it that way.